 Day 2: Tshokha-Phetang-Dzongri (5 miles) -- This part of the trek can be challenging.
 You might start to experience symptoms of acute mountain sickness because of the altitude.
 A rest day at Tshokha might help with acclimatization, so consider this before deciding to skip it.
 The adventure in this segment is compounded by intermittent rains and frequent snowfalls.
 Although the trail is well-marked with wooden steps, snow can sometimes make it invisible, and you can get caught in a snowstorm on this route.

-Day 3: Dzongri-Dzongri Peak-Tshokha: This is the goal of the trek, and you won't be disappointed.
-If the day is clear, you'll get a spectacular view of the 14 mountain peaks of Kangchenjunga range of the Himalayas -- the highest in the world -- that are visible from the Dzongri peak.
+Day 3: Dzongri-Dzongri Peak-Tshokha -- This is the goal of the trek, and you won't be disappointed if the day is clear.
+You'll get a spectacular view of the Kangchenjunga mountain range, the highest peak of the Himalayas in India, visible from Dzongri peak.

-Day 4: Tshokha-Yuksom: Follow the same trail from Tshokha to Yuksom.
+Day 4: Tshokha-Yuksom -- Follow the same trail back from Tshokha to Yuksom.

 - Money: Be sure to carry enough cash.
 Yuksom is a remote area and the ATMs are highly unreliable.

 - Clothing: The altitude of Dzongri makes it highly susceptible to unpredictable and inclement weather.
 Take good-quality trekking boots, sleeping bags, raincoat, and heavy woolen clothing.

-- Food: You'll need to carry ample food supplies on the trek.
+- Food: You'll need to bring ample food supplies on the trek.
 It's advisable to carry carbohydrate-rich foods because the low concentration of oxygen at high altitudes slows down the digestion of fats.

-- Ecological concerns: Polythene bags are banned in Sikkim.
-Cooperate with the authorities and dispose of non-bio degradable as well as biodegradable wastes in a proper place.
+- Ecological Concerns: Polythene bags are banned in Sikkim.
+Cooperate with the authorities and dispose all wastes in a proper place.